JeremyBena/cv/README.md

 <b>Béna, J.</b>, Mauclet, A., & Corneille, O. Does mere co-occurrence influence evaluations independently of relational meaning?
 An investigation using subjective and objective ambivalence measures.
 Under Review.

-<b>Béna, J.</b>, Corneille, O., Mierop, A., & Unkelbach, C. Robustness tests provide further support for an ecological account of the truth and fake news by repetition effects.
-Under review.
+<b>Béna, J.</b>, Corneille, O., Mierop, A., & Unkelbach, C. (in press).
+Robustness tests provide further support for an ecological account of the truth and fake news by repetition effects.
+Accepted at _International Review of Social Psychology_.
 Preprint available at: [https://doi.org/10.31234/osf.io/6r2s5](https://doi.org/10.31234/osf.io/6r2s5)

 Corneille, O., & <b>Béna, J.</b> (in press).
 The “implicit bias” wording is a relic.
 Let's move on and study unconscious social categorization effects.
 Commentary on the target article "Implicit bias ≠ Bias on Implicit Measures" from Gawronski, B, Ledgerwood, A., & Eastwick, P. W.. _Psychological Inquiry._ [10.1080/1047840X.2022.2106754](10.1080/1047840X.2022.2106754)